 - 92. The First-tier Tribunal must treat a request for a review of its decision as also being an application for permission to appeal to the Upper Tribunal. - 93.
 The First-tier Tribunal must do this unless the party who requests the review states that they don't want it to be treated as an application for permission to appeal. - 94.
 The party who requested the review is given notice of the review decision.
-At this point, the party is given the opportunity to say if they want to go ahead with an appeal. - 95.
-See the Chapter on Appeals to the Upper Tribunal for information about applying for permission to appeal to the Upper Tribunal.
+At this point, the party is given the opportunity to say if they want to go ahead with the application for permission to appeal. - 95.
+See the Chapter on Appeals to the Upper Tribunal [LINK TO APPEALS TO UPPER TRIBUNAL CHAPTER] for information about applying for permission to appeal to the Upper Tribunal.